“The chimney needs sweeping”: Luke Moody on the end of his tenure programming Sheffield Doc/Fest

 Doc/Fest has endured some churn in leadership since the departures of long-term director Heather Croall, her deputy Charlie Phillips and director of programming Hussain Currimbhoy in 2014-15.
 Claire Aguilar, director of programming between Currimbhoy and Moody, worked on just two editions, while Croall’s replacement Elizabeth McIntyre stepped down last August after three years as director and CEO – her deputy Melanie Iredale oversaw this June’s showcase as interim director.
 Nevertheless, the festival has continued to grow in terms of industry delegates and audiences – and indeed in the internationalism of its programme guests, who, notwithstanding the UK’s visa regime, this year arrived from 59 countries.
 Doc/Fest could also boast of progress in gender representation to a majority-female-directed film programme, as well as a 50-50 balance in the festival’s parallel Alternate Realities programme of interactive and immersive digital nonfiction.

-I couldn’t attend the whole of this year’s festival, so it was difficult to tell how far a rainy June dampened attendees’ spirits, but we’ve already published web testimonies to, variously, , Zia Anger’s intimate insight into creative ‘failure’ in her performance piece My First Film, the Japanese experimental shorts retrospective, and other writers’ forays through city portraits and new British films.
+I couldn’t attend the whole of this year’s festival, so it was difficult to tell how far a rainy June dampened attendees’ spirits, but we’ve already published web testimonies to, variously, the strengths of the AR programme, Zia Anger’s intimate insight into creative ‘failure’ in her performance piece My First Film, the Japanese experimental shorts retrospective, and other writers’ forays through city portraits and new British films.
 British big hitters earned many of the headline slots: Asif Kapadia’s Diego Maradona opened the show the night before its release; Nick Broomfield delivered a mellow stage talk after his Leonard Cohen love-life tapestry Marianne & Leonard: Words of Love; Jeanie Finlay brought not only her transgender-pregnancy portrait Seahorse but also her (embedded?) on-set finishing-of doc Game of Thrones: The Last Watch.
 And Danny Leigh welcomed Paul Greengrass on stage to talk working-class talent and diversity in the film industry.

 Some of the buzzy films had British involvement – the buzziest being Waad al-Kateab and Edward Watts’s For Sama, produced by Channel 4 News/ITN Productions, and fresh from documentary award wins at SXSW and Cannes.
 A five-year portrait of the Aleppo uprising through the eyes of al-Kateab’s newborn daughter, it was one of two diary-format movies to share the grand jury’s special mention, alongside Hazzan Fazili’s portrait of his family’s ‘illegal’ escape from Afghanistan to Europe in Midnight Traveller.
 One could draw a cheap contrast between their perils and the journey in Kristof Bilsen’s Mother, which tracks a Swiss family’s elective transfer of their Alzheimer’s-afflicted matriarch to affordably dedicated care in Thailand – but Bilsen’s film is solicitous rather than bitter.
 It was a special mention for Doc/Fest’s International Award.